giordamaug/WiSARDj/README.md

 ...
 ```

-# ScikitLearnBase support
+## ScikitLearnBase support

-WiSARDj provides interface, i.e. `fit! ` and `provide` methods, according to the ScikiLearn API.
-ScikitLearnBase interface of WiSARDj can be imported and used with commands:
+The ScikitLearnBase interface of WiSARDj can be imported and used with commands:

 ```julia
 julia> using .WiSARDj.SciLearnInterface: WiSARDClassifier